orktributes/ork_website/src/posts/non_animated/the-hostess-1967.md

       social: https://x.com/real_tiffanyxx
 ---
 ##  Likes:
+- the scene from 24:42 to 26:46

 ## Dislike:
-intro is a bit too long for me at a run time of 8:19
+- intro is a bit too long for me at a run time of 8:19